whardier/Mongo-Like-Candy/cascading-multi-clause-queries.rst

         }
     })

-'Cascading' refers to organizing each step of a multi-clause index so that certain index regions are processed in a specific order.
-Usage of the `cursor.limit()` method allows for the query to exit without processing all the clauses if the limit size is reached.
+``Cascading`` refers to organizing each step of a multi-clause index so that certain index regions are processed in a specific order.
+Usage of the `cursor.limit()`_ method allows for the query to exit without processing all the clauses if the limit size is reached.

-In the inventory example where `price = 1.99` or `sale = true` if there are 100 inventory items with a price of `1.99` that match the `qty` filter then the clause that uses `sale` will never be accessed.
-Therefore some caution should be used when using `cursor.limit()`_ along with `$or`__ However this is an amazing optimization as well.
+In the inventory example where ``price = 1.99`` or ``sale = true`` if there are 100 inventory items with a price of ``1.99`` that match the ``qty`` filter and we limit the query to 100 documents then the clause that uses ``sale`` will never become neccisary and will never become part of the clause.
+Therefore some caution should be used when using `cursor.limit()`_ along with `$or`_ However this is an amazing optimization as well.

 This query solution is incredibly useful for a variety of highly specific queries and has a very unique pagination property.

 * Selecting one index area before another.